Aural Atresia Treatment & Management

 The facial nerve is estimated to be aberrant in 25-30% of patients.
 In a review of facial nerve injuries in more than 1000 patients with CAA, Jahrsdoerfer and Lambert (1998) reported injury in 10 patients.
 Patients with low-set ears, canal stenosis, and cholesteatoma had facial nerves vulnerable to injury during surgery.[20]

-Less commonly, sensorineural hearing loss (5%) is most likely related to the high energy of the drill on the ossicular chain being conducted to the cochlea, and facial nerve injury occurs in 0.1%.
+Less commonly, sensorineural hearing loss (5%) is most likely related to the high energy of the drill on the ossicular chain being conducted to the cochlea.
 About 15-20% of patients also lose the initial gains in hearing, due either to lateralization of the tympanic membrane or refixation of the ossicular chain.
-Approximately 15-20% of patients require a revision procedure at some point in the future, usually due to stenosis of the canal, loss of early hearing gains, or sloughing of the skin graft with chronic drainage.
+Approximately 15-20% of patients require a revision procedure at some point in the future, usually due to stenosis of the canal, loss of early hearing gains, or sloughing of the skin graft with chronic moisture in the canal.

 Outcome and Prognosis

-Surgeons 10-15 years ago counseled patients and families against repair of unilateral atresia, given the mediocre hearing gains and risk of major complications.
-Since the introduction of HRCT scanning with improved preoperative evaluation, the repair of unilateral atresia has become more widely accepted.
+Until several years ago, surgeons counseled patients and families against repair of unilateral atresia, given the mediocre hearing gains and risk of major complications.
+Since the introduction of high-resolution CT scanning with improved preoperative evaluation, the repair of unilateral atresia has become more widely accepted.
 Clearly, a learning curve exists for this challenging operation, and one report suggests a minimum of 32 ears to achieve proficiency in achieving good short-term hearing results, and 48 ears for good long-term hearing outcomes.
 The anterior surgical approach as first proposed by Jahrsdoerfer has withstood the test of time and scrutiny.
-As the seemingly subtle deficits of unilateral hearing loss in children are further elucidated,[29] some habilitative intervention for children with atresia will be more often recommended.
+As the seemingly subtle deficits of unilateral hearing loss in children are further elucidated, [51] some habilitative intervention for children with atresia will be more often recommended.
 Atresia surgery is one of the many options families face when setting their children up for success in the home and in the classroom.

 Future and Controversies

-The role of Medpor microtia repair in the setting of aural atresia repair remains unclear.
-Surgeons have attempted atresia repair before the Medpor implant is placed to reduce the risks of implant exposure and extrusion, but no long-term studies have examined these patients' outcomes.[9]
+The role of Medpor microtia repair in the setting of aural atresia appears now to be a viable, established option.
+Surgeons have attempted atresia repair before the Medpor implant is placed to reduce the risks of implant exposure and extrusion, but no long-term studies have examined these patients' outcomes.
+[14]

 Is there an age that is too young to repair CAA?
-Certainly the child who cannot sit still in the office for the necessary packing removal and ear canal cleaning is not old enough to undergo the surgery, unless the surgeon returns the child to the operating room for packing removal and debridement.
+Certainly, the child who cannot sit still in the office for the necessary packing removal and ear canal cleaning is not old enough to undergo the surgery, unless the surgeon returns the child to the operating room for packing removal and debridement.
+In addition, younger children are more susceptible to "ear infections" and middle ear fluid, negating the hearing gains of atresia surgery.
+Waiting until the child is aged 5-7 years mitigates this potential complication.

 The difficulty patients have with one good ear and one atretic ear is difficulty hearing in background noise and difficulty locating a sound source.
 Successful surgery to open the atretic ear canal and restore hearing to the ear may eliminate (or greatly reduce) these 2 problems, whether the patient is 5 or 55!
 Ongoing research is attempting to quantify and qualify the difficulties children with unilateral hearing loss have, both in school and in their day-to-day activities.